 This Agreement, including any exhibits attached hereto and incorporated herein by reference, constitutes the sole Agreement of the parties hereto with respect to the subject matter herein and correctly states the rights, duties, and obligations of each party as of this document's date.
-In the event that any term, condition, provision, requirement or specification set forth in this body of the agreement conflicts with or is inconsistent with any term, condition, provision, requirement or specification in any exhibit and/or attachment to this agreement, the provisions of this body of the agreement shall prevail.
+In the event that any term, condition, provision, requirement or specification set forth in this body of the agreement conflicts with or is inconsistent with any term, condition, provision, requirement to this agreement, the provisions of this body of the agreement shall prevail.
 Any prior agreement, promises, negotiations, or representations between the parties not expressly stated in this document are not binding and are superseded.
 No subsequent modification of this Agreement shall be valid unless it is in writing and signed by the parties.